ParallelMaths/parallel/pages/7-01-parallelogram.md

 If you become a strong mathematician (which just requires lots of practice), then you will be well prepared to become a physicist, engineer or computer scientist.
-I think it is largely true to say that you cannot be a top class physicists, engineer or computer scientist unless your maths is strong.
+I think it is largely true to say that you cannot be a top class physicist, engineer or computer scientist unless your maths is strong.

 Because of this link between maths and other subjects, we will occasionally explore topics beyond maths in our Parallelograms, and today I want to show you